IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

 ![Form Based Editor - Functional Requirement](../images/fr-editor-form.png)

 ### Free form text artifacts
-The second type of artifact from a UI perspective includes **Notes**.
-Notes are intended to easily allow any miscellaneous content to be attached or associated with an architecture that otherwise doesn't have a structured artifact prescribed.
+The second type of artifact from a UI perspective includes **Notes, RACI and Sizing**.

+*Notes* are intended to easily allow any miscellaneous content to be attached or associated with an architecture that otherwise doesn't have a structured artifact prescribed.
 Each Note is a standalone entity which includes Rich Text (including embedded images) along with file attachments.
 Here the editor is a specialized rich text editor.
 There is an option to create (manage) a set of labels or tags that can then be added to Notes.
-The visible Note instances can then be filtered based on the applied labels.
+The visible Notes instances can then be filtered based on the applied labels.

+Similarly, *RACI* and *Sizing* operates in the same way, except that they are targeted for specific content.
+- RACI (Responsible, Accountable, Consulted, Informed) focuses on capturing and tracking the various parties and their respective responsibilities.
+- Sizing includes any information related to the size estimate of the various components of the solution architecture.

 ### Diagrams
 The third type of artifact provides the richest user experience.
 These are specialized diagram types all of which are delivered by a custom *MxGraph-based* diagram editor.
 MxGraph is an open source framework that delivers client side JavaScript diagramming capabilities.